Exploring Universities - Transfer Center

 The Transfer Center sponsors visits to different university campuses.
 Check the Transfer Center website for the schedule!

 Colleges and universities offer campus tours throughout the year!
-Visit the university website or the Transfer Events Calendar for a schedule!

 Take campus tours via the web!
 Check out:

 |Black Colleges (HBCU Mentor)||HBCU Mentor is an online portal to the historically black colleges and universities in the United States.
 Use this site to explore universities and find a college that is right for you.|